vibhav950/zerotunnel/docs/specifications/KAPPA.md

 The following section describes the KAPPA handshake procedure as implemented in practice.
 The handshake altogether accomplishes three things: mutual authentication of peers, session key establishment, and session key verification to prevent replay attacks.
 The handshake plays out across the following phases:

 - Alice (the initiator) sends Bob (the responder) an initial message.
-- Bob responds with the response message.
+- Bob responds with a response message.
 - Alice and Bob derive the session key.
 - Alice and Bob exchange verification messages.
 - Alice and Bob verify each other's verification messages.